-United Firefighters' Union of Australia - Tasmania Branch Financial Report for the year ended 30 June 2022 - FR2022/71
+United Firefighters' Union of Australia-Tasmania Branch Financial Report for the year ended 30 June 2023 - FR2023/68

-I acknowledge receipt of the financial report for the year ended 30 June 2022 for the United Firefighters' Union of Australia - Tasmania Branch.
-The documents were lodged on 22 December 2022.
-I also acknowledge the receipt of the amended designated officer's certificate on 4 April 2023.
+I acknowledge receipt of the financial report for the year ended 30 June 2023 for the United Firefighters' Union of Australia-Tasmania Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 20 November 2023.